Moving From New York to Florida: Movers, Costs, and Benefits

 • The Everglades: If you want to get out and explore the great outdoors, the Everglades are for you.
 It’s a wetland habitat that’s full of interesting sights and critters.
 Keep an eye out for the gators, though.

 • The Keys: While you’re enjoying the Everglades National Park, you can bounce over to the Keys for a tropical getaway.
-It’s more than just retirees out there - there’s tons of beaches, great seafood, and you can pretend you’re Ernest Hemingway.
+It’s more than just retirees out there - there’s tons of beaches, and great seafood, and you can pretend you’re Ernest Hemingway.

 • The South: Don’t try turning your new state into the one you just left.
 If you move to Florida, you gotta know what you’re getting into.
 The panhandle is Deep South, and for better or worse, it does mean you can enjoy some of the freedoms you couldn’t before.